anantadhia/anantadhia/README.md

-What? this git is full of shitty repo and fork, hush" go
+This is a learning and displaying repo
 <!---
 anantadhia/anantadhia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.